GianlucaFuwa/MetaSchwinger.jl/README.md

 # LGT-Metadynamics
-Application of Metadynamics in Simulations of Lattice Gauge Theories
+Variations of Metadynamics in Simulations of the Schwinger Model (1+1D QED)